sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 For those that didn't ever think of throwing binwalk at a pcap before, notice it can extract quite painlessly too.
 Upon carving open the mysterious compressed file, we get hit with a first whiff of recursion - it's another pcap.

 How intriguing!
-Now, wait—does this pcap also contain a whole lot of something, primarily an embedded 7z?
+Now, wait—does this pcap also contain a whole lot of something, primarily an embedded **7z*8?

 How intriguing!
-Now, wait—does this pcap also contain a whole lot of something, primarily an embedded tar?
+Now, wait—does this pcap also contain a whole lot of something, primarily an embedded **tar**?

 How intriguing!
-Now, wait—does this pcap also contain a whole lot of something, primarily an embedded zip?
+Now, wait—does this pcap also contain a whole lot of something, primarily an embedded **zip**?

 ![Image of Solve](/assets/img/crewctf/2024/matrioshka_debulk.png)

-Are you, by chance, a pleasure model recursion?
+Are you, by chance, a pleasure model of a recursion challenge?

 ## Unfare